mangrovesdb/MangrovesDB/DOC.md

   - Transaction fee = total gas cost X gas price
   - ```Unused gas = gas budget – gas us```
   - Goes back to transaction originator
+- SUM UP: Gas cost is the cost of a single operation.
+Gas price is the highest price per gas unit a transaction originator is willing to pay, gas limit is the total number of gas units a transition originator is willing to pay, and the transaction fee is the total gas cost of all operations in a transaction.

 ### Refresher --> Solidity Conditions and Iterations